luqmanyasin/frmwrk/README.md

 # frmwrk
-## Because who needs vowels in 2018?
+Who needs vowels in 2018?